ewissink/GR-pioneer-factors-AP1-enhancers/Figures/Figure1/README.md

 This files cover how to recreate Figure 1.
-First run `Figure1.ipynb` to create the needed coordinate files.
+First run `Figure1.ipynb` to create the needed coordinate files for promoters and gene bodies.
 Then run `Figure1.Rmd` for further analyses, which can be visualized in `Figure1.pdf`.